 — Dinner: 2 ounces of liver and 8 ounces of filet.

 “There’s no flexibility for a bun on your burger or a piece of fruit for dessert,” Zammit says.

 The reason for this very restrictive emphasis on animal protein is simple, Saladino explains.
 “Animal meat and organs are the most nutrient-rich and bioavailable foods on the planet.
 They’ve been incredibly vilified for the last 60 years, but they’re an integral part of every healthy human diet.”

-It’s true that organ meats are highly nutritious, being rich sources of B vitamins, several minerals, including iron, magnesium, zinc and fat-soluble vitamins including vitamins A, D, E and K. Organ meat and animal meat in general contain high levels of protein.
+It’s true that organ meats are highly nutritious, being rich sources of B vitamins, several minerals, including iron, magnesium and zinc, and fat-soluble vitamins, such as vitamins A, D, E and K. Organ meat and animal meat in general contain high levels of protein.
 And it’s true that our hunter-gatherer ancestors ate every part of the animals they hunted, nose to tail.

 [READ: The Keto Diet and Diabetes.]

 Saladino claims that the carnivore diet can be the source of healing for virtually any autoimmune or chronic disease you might be experiencing, from depression and rheumatoid arthritis to diabetes, acne and obesity.
 There is limited or mostly anecdotal evidence for these claims.

 A few of the commonly cited improvements that proponents associate with the carnivore diet include:

 — Curing SIBO, or small intestinal bacterial overgrowth.